tschudin/tinyssb/doc/03-packet-spec/packet-spec.md

 ```

-The MessageID of a log entry is referenced in the subsequent log entry
+The MessageID of a log entry is referenced in the subsequent log entry as PREV
-as PREV field (that is never transmitted).
+field (that is never transmitted).

 ## Log Entry -- Computing its 120 Bytes \textcolor{red}{\em Wire Format}

 ```
-PACKET = DMX + T + PAYL + SIG
+PACKET = DMX + TYP + PAYL + SIG
 ```

 ## Blob -- Computing its 20 Bytes _Hash Pointer_